Accountability of mighty beginning of new Pakistan: Imran

 He said that 22 years back, he came into politics to make Pakistan a corruption-free state.
 He said that corruption is spreading in the society like cancer.

-Lamenting the past statement of Nawaz Sharif about the Mumbai attacks, the PTI chairman claimed that the PML-N leader was advancing the narrative of the enemy.
+“Pakistan has been put in the grey list by Financial Action Task Force due to such irresponsible statement of Nawaz Sharif,” he added.

-"Pakistan has been put in the grey list by Financial Action Task Force due to such irresponsible statements of Nawaz Sharif," he added.
+He that people like Amir Muqam had joined politics to make money.

-Imran Khan said in the last five years, the PTI-led provincial government brought drastic changes in the governance and today the police, health and education system of KP were praised everywhere.
+Imran Khan said in the last five years, the PTI-led provincial government brought drastic changes in the governance and today the police, health and education system of KP was praised everywhere.

 “He remained part of every government in the past just to promote his own interests,” the PTI chief said, adding, “This time round, we will not let him do so.”